owenthewizard/samotop/samotop/README.md

 - [x] MDA: Store mail in Maildir (through LMTP to another LDA)
 - [x] MDA: Smart mailbox - multiple mailbox addresses by convention
 - [x] Integration: LMTP socket - can deliver to LDA over unix or network sockets using LMTP
+- [x] Integration: LMTP child process - can deliver to LDA using LMTP protocol over io with a child process
+        - [ ] Connector is missing and must be provided
 - [x] LDA: Can process LMTP session (LHLO + delivery status per rcpt) with `LmtpParserPeg`
 - [x] Antispam: SPF (through viaspf, todo:async)
+- [x] Anti-abuse: Command timeout

 ### To do